 Progress & Prospect Report 2019-2021

-This document explains scientific findings from the internal Task 40 project on Circular Bioeconomy, in particular with the following outputs:
+This document explains scientific findings from the internal Task 40 project on Circular Bioeconomy.

 The main objective of the project was to enable more deployment of renewable gases and to underpin their sustainability.
 It was carried out in collaboration with IEA Hydrogen, EC DG ENER and industrial partners, and was completed in March 2022.